BOARD OF DIRECTORS

 Our great tasting water meets or exceeds all Federal and State regulations.
-You can contact New York American Water should you have any questions related to our water or water system.
+You can contact Liberty Water should you have any questions related to our water or water system.
+Water is

-Water is tested professionally on a frequent basis to ensure its safety.
-Ground water from the Lloyd Aquifer is pumped from two wells to the water tank located on Hilltop Road and distributed
+tested professionally on a frequent basis to ensure its safety.
+Ground water from the Lloyd Aquifer is pumped from two wells to the water tank located on Hilltop Road and distributed to the

 We encourage water conservation.
 Please water your lawn and not the street.